 Chloride is a tiny town located in the state of Arizona.
 With a population of 229 people and just one neighborhood, Chloride is the 179th largest community in Arizona.

-Chloride is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Chloride does not have a public transit system used by locals to get to and from work.

 The per capita income in Chloride in 2022 was $36,654, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
 This equates to an annual income of $146,616 for a family of four.
 However, Chloride contains both very wealthy and poor people as well.